 For example, if you don’t clearly state the dates you’ll be gone, your office coworkers and clients might send you multiple emails, clogging your inbox and making it difficult for you to catch up when you're back.
 And if you don’t include the name and contact information in your outgoing message for the coworkers who can help in your absence, your well-earned vacation time might get in the way of ongoing projects at the company.

 Here are some do's and don’ts for crafting an effective outgoing message, along with some out-of-office message examples:

-What to include in outgoing office messages
+What to include in your out-of-office message

 - The people who can help while you’re out — Provide their names, phone numbers and email addresses.
 If you handle multiple areas, specify each person’s area of expertise so colleagues and clients know exactly where to go for assistance.

-What to avoid in automatic replies
+What to avoid in out-of-office message

-- Giving too much detail/trying to be funny — Unless you’re a comedy writer, resist making jokes — they can easily be misinterpreted and give the wrong impression.
+- Trying to be funny — Unless you’re a comedy writer, resist making jokes.
+They can easily be misinterpreted and give the wrong impression.

 - Committing a colleague’s immediate help — You can’t predict how quickly your coworkers will be able to respond to emails in your absence, so make sure you don’t promise their immediate assistance.
 On that note, ask your colleagues for permission before you provide their email addresses and phone numbers in your out-of-office message; they might have a big project coming up that will make them too busy to serve as your substitute.